 Tip 7: Travel as light as you can

-If you’re looking for a spot of wild camping with a difference, make sure you check out our guided and self-guided wild camping holidays.
-It’s camping dipped in Tobasco sauce.
+If you’re looking for a spot of wild camping with a difference, make sure you check out our wild camping adventures.
+It’s camping dipped in Tabasco sauce.